ad-lightning/tags-ios-sdk-sample-app/README.md

 }
 ```

-In the provided callback closure you can do any side effects.
-The call of this closure signals that the rendered ad is flagged by `BoltiveMonitor`.
-Take a note that every time the ad is flagged, SDK stops monitoring it, so make sure you recapture the banner in every `bannerViewDidReceiveAd` delegate call.
+The call of this closure signals that the rendered ad is flagged by `BoltiveMonitor`. **In the provided callback closure you should reload the banner and/or do any other side effects as needed, f.e. hide the banner or use a different ad unit.**

-**Note**: Unlike web, on mobile `BoltiveMonitor` does not actually block or prevent any ads from rendering - it only reports them and signals to the app native code.
-It is your responsibility as the app developer to take appropriate action in the callback closure: i.e. to reload and refresh the banner, render a different ad unit, remove the banner alltogether etc.  The most common action to take would be to repeat banner loading by calling `bannerView.load(_ request: GADRequest?)` method.
+**Note**: Unlike web, on mobile `BoltiveMonitor` does not actually block or prevent **banner ads** (it is different for interstitials, they are dismissed automatically) from rendering - it only reports them and signals to the app native code.  **It is your responsibility as the app developer to take appropriate action in the callback closure**: i.e. to reload and refresh the banner, render a different ad unit, remove the banner alltogether etc.  The most common action to take would be to repeat banner loading by calling `bannerView.load(_ request: GADRequest?)` method.

+Also please note that every time the ad is flagged, SDK stops monitoring it, so **make sure you recapture the banner in every `bannerViewDidReceiveAd` delegate call**.

 ### Interstitial